-Using additional crosspoint devices in the design can lower the number of outputs that have to be wire-ORed together.
-Figure 7 shows a block diagram of a system using eight AD8114s and two AD8115s to create a nonblocking, gain-of-two, 128×16 crosspoint that restricts the wire-ORing at the output to only four outputs.
+Using additional crosspoint devices in the design can lower the number of outputs that must be wire-ORed together.
+Figure 7 shows a block diagram of a system using eight AD8110s and two AD8111s to create a nonblocking, gain-of-two, $128 \times 8$ crosspoint that restricts the wire-ORing at the output to only four outputs.
+These devices are the AD8110, which has a higher disabled output impedance than the AD8111.

-Additionally, by using the lower eight outputs from each of the two Rank 2 AD8115s, a blocking 128×32 crosspoint array can be realized.
+Additionally, by using the lower four outputs from each of the two Rank 2 AD8111s, a blocking 128 × 16 crosspoint array can be realized.
 There are, however, some drawbacks to this technique.
 The offset voltages of the various cascaded devices will accumulate and the bandwidth limitations of the devices will compound.
 In addition, the extra devices will consume more current and take up more board space.
 Once again, the overall system design specifications will determine how to make the various tradeoffs.